Bockit/browser-tools/README.md

 Why one module
 --------------

-Because I think having a module for each function, considering the majority are a few lines, would be ridiculous.
-It's made so that
+Because I think having a module for each function would have too much overhead.
+It's made so that if you compile your code with something like browserify and use specific requires it will only include exactly what is used.

 To Do
 -----

-* Actually run half the code and make sure it works
+* Actually run the events and traversal functions to see if they work
+* Write the manipulation functions
 * Set up a test suite and a process to run it across the supported browsers
 * Make the tests pass
 * Add DOM events `on(el, 'mousemove', function(){})`, `off(...)`, `once(...)` and something for delegating.
 I dunno yet how it'd work.
 * More traversal functions `closest()`, `nextUntil()`, `prevUntil()`

-Blue sky
+Selector
 --------

-* Some kind of monad jquery-esque thing which selects elements and uses these functions to manipulate them.
+This project works well with [selector][selector]

+[selector]: /Bockit/selector